Pattaya, Thailand - Things to Do in Pattaya

 Insider Tips

-Learn basic Thai phrases and always negotiate prices for taxis, tuk-tuks, and market purchases - initial quoted prices are often inflated for tourists.
+Learn basic Thai phrases.
+Always negotiate prices for taxis, tuk-tuks, and market purchases—initial quotes get inflated for tourists by 50-100%.
+They expect it.

 Explore Activities in Pattaya